 Let’s say that there is a successful company that has generated a lot of value for its shareholders over the years.
 The CEO and other senior members of the company branch out and start a company of their own.

-Some investors believe that they will be able to replicate the success in the new company too and invest in it without focusing on the fundamentals of the company.
+Some investors believe that they will be able to replicate the success of the new company too and invest in it without focusing on the fundamentals of the company.
 This can be counterproductive as investors assume that the team will sort all problems out over time.

-Their assumption is that if high-profile investors purchase a certain stock, then they have done all calculations and the risks would be worth the rewards in the long-term.
+Their assumption is that if high-profile investors purchase a certain stock, then they have done all calculations, and the risks would be worth the rewards in the long-term.
 This is walking into a minefield with your eyes closed!

 As a stock investor, buying a share at a cheap price followed by a ‘V-Shaped’ recovery in the price of the stock is like a dream come true.
 Having said that, making investment decisions based on this recovery pattern can be dangerous and lead you straight to a value trap.